-The World Bank is financing the Additional Financing to the Afghanistan Health Emergency Response (HER AF) project implemented by UNICEF, WFP and their respective NGO Service Providers (SPs), Cooperating Partners (CPs), and contractors to provide essential health services to the population of Afghanistan.
-The project development objective (PDO) for the Additional Financing is to increase the utilization and quality of essential health and nutrition services in Afghanistan.
+The World Bank is financing the 2nd Additional Financing to the Afghanistan Health Emergency Response (HER AF 2).
+The project is being implemented by UNICEF, WFP and their respective NGO Service Providers (SPs), Cooperating Partners (CPs), and contractors to provide essential health services to the population of Afghanistan.
+The project development objective (PDO) for the 2nd Additional Financing is to increase the utilization and quality of essential health and nutrition services in Afghanistan.
 The words "and nutrition" have been added to reflect both the enhanced focus on promoting nutritional outcomes among vulnerable pregnant women and mothers of young children.